janndriessen/replay/README.md

 For most users it's to difficult to use a SDK or CLI to replay failed transactions and understand all necessary steps.
 So `replay` abstracts away the the difficult parts providing an easy-to-use UI to do just that.
+Also developers are provided with this convenience when testing and developing on any of the networks.

 Submission for ETHGlobal Superhack 2023 by JD.